Josef von Sternberg: London Films – I, Claudius: 1937

 When shooting commenced in mid-February Sternberg, a martinet who was prone to reducing his performers "to mere details of décor", soon clashed with Laughton, London Film's Academy Award-winning star.

 As a performer, Laughton required the active intervention of the director to consummate a role – "a midwife" according to Korda.
 Short of this he could be sullen and intransigent.

 Sternberg, who had a clear insight cinematically and emotionally as to the Claudius he wished to create, struggled with Laughton in frequent "artistic arguments".
 Suffering under Sternberg's high-handedness, the actor announced five weeks into the filming that he would be departing London Film when his contract expired on April 21, 1937.
 Korda, now under pressure to expedite the production, discreetly sounded Sternberg on the film's likely completion date.
 With only half the picture in the can, an exasperated Sternberg exploded, declaring that he was engaged in an artistic endeavor, not a race to a deadline.

 On March 16, with growing personnel animosities and looming cost overruns, actress Merle Oberon was seriously injured in an automobile accident.
 Though expected to recover quickly, Korda seized upon the mishap as a pretext to terminate what he had concluded was an ill-fated venture.

 The film negative and prints were placed into storage at Denham Studio and London Films collected sizable insurance compensation.

 The greatest share of misfortune accrued to Sternberg.
 The surviving film sequences suggest that I, Claudius might have been a genuinely great work.
 When production was aborted, Sternberg lost his last opportunity to reassert his status as a top-rung filmmaker.

 The collapse of the London Film production was not without its impact on Sternberg.
-He is reported to have checked into Charring Cross Psychiatric Unit in the aftermath of the shoot.
+He is reported to have checked into Charing Cross Psychiatric Unit in the aftermath of the shoot.
 Sternberg's persistent desire to find work kept him in Europe from 1937 to 1938.

 He approached Czech soprano Jarmila Novotná as to her availability to star in an adaptation of Franz Werfel's The Forty Days of Musa Dagh, but she demurred.

 Reviving their mutual interest in playwright Luigi Pirandello's Six Characters in Search of an Author, Sternberg and director Max Reinhardt attempted to obtain the rights but the cost was prohibitive.

 At the end of 1937, Sternberg arranged for Austrian financing to film a version of Germinal by Émile Zola, successfully acquiring Hilde Krahl and Jean-Louis Barrault for the lead roles.
 Final preparations were underway when Sternberg collapsed due to a relapse of the illness he had contracted in Java.
 While he was convalescing in London, Germany invaded Austria and the project had to be abandoned.
 Sternberg returned to his home in California to recover but found he had developed a chronic heart condition that would plague him for his remaining years.